keytrain/keyspace/src/pages/queens-blade-2009.md

 Lazy storytelling litters every episode and gets worse as it goes on.
 Exposition is almost never inferred, but directly told, often repeated ad nauseam.
 The writing starves the characters from being more than their surface personalities, which makes their interactions between each other lacking in depth.
 The colorful cast of personalities sometimes leads to some interesting banter, but only glimpses of real presence can be found in any scene.
 It's a shame.

+---

 QB's claim to fame was its excessive nudity, which is in itself a product of its time.
 It was widely panned at release, and it's what got me curious to eventually check it out.
 What I found was that the characters take the nudity in stride, which lends an air of maturity most shows cut from the same cloth don't have.
-The lack of male characters also tremendously helps in that sense.
-Erotic scenarios also have the convenient excuse of being extensions of character personalities.
+The lack of male characters tremendously helps.
+Erotic scenarios also have the convenient excuse of simply being extensions of character personalities.

 More or less, QB's world allows it all to blend in and "work".
 I thought that was fairly unique, and made the show more enjoyable than it otherwise would have been.